Sh3b0/cplus/docs/documentation.md

 - <ins>Underlined</ins> text can be safely replaced with an equivalent syntax defined somewhere else in the document.

-- *Italic* text between is just for explanation and is not part of the syntax.
+- *Italic* text is just for explanation and is not part of the syntax.